Home » DivXLand Media Subtitler » Foreign language subtitles

 Here is a sample of DivXLand Media Subtitler editing a korean subtitle file after applying the Korean language settings.

-Steps 1 and 2 must be applied to set the DivXLand Media Subtitler interface into a non-Western European language such as arabic, chinese, greek, farsi, japanese, russian and thai, otherwise these languages will be shown incorrectly.
+Steps 1 and 2 must be applied first to set the DMS interface into a non-Western European language such as arabic, chinese, greek, farsi, japanese, russian or thai.